faiface/par-lang/docs/src/quality_of_life/pipes.md

 - If the first argument is not the one you need, braces give you full control.

-Whenever you notice yourself inventing a `tmp` variable simply to pass it to another function, try a pipe—it’s often all the ceremony you actually need.
+Whenever you notice yourself inventing a `tmp` variable simply to pass it to another function, try a pipe — it’s often all the ceremony you actually need.